sswietoniowski/learning-devops/pluralsight/05_developing_react_apps_with_docker/README.md

 docker run -d -p 3000:3000 --network globomantics --name globomantics-client -v ${PWD}/Client:/app sswietoniowski/globomantics-client
 ```

+To use the hot reloading with Vite, please read [this](https://patrickdesjardins.com/blog/docker-vitejs-hot-reload) article.

 ## Enhancing the Multi-container Application

 ## Debugging and Getting the Multi-container Application Ready for Production